DSIMB/VEP-Benchmark/README.md

 # Benchmark VEP
-Here are scripts and data used for the paper X.
+Here are scripts and data used for the paper Assessment of Variant Effect Predictors Unveils Variants Difficulty as a Critical Performance Indicator.

 ## Data
 Data description